Ismail Ibn Sharif: Stabilisation of the empire

-Around the end of Ramadan 1678-1679, Ismail's three brothers, Harran, Hashem, and Ahmed, and three of his cousins revolted with the help of the Sanhaja confederation of Aït Atta and the tribes of the Toudra and Dadès valleys.
+Around the end of Ramadan 1678–1679, Ismail's three brothers, Harran, Hashem, and Ahmed, and three of his cousins revolted with the help of the Sanhaja confederation of Aït Atta and the tribes of the Toudra and Dadès valleys.
 Moulay Ismail launched a massive expedition and seized Ferkla, Gueria, Toudra, and Dadès in quick succession.
 The rebel tribes abandoned their oases and fled into the Jbel Saghro in the eastern Anti-Atlas.
 With a large army, Ismail fought a difficult battle in the Jbel Saghro on 3 February 1679.
 The heavy casualties included Moussa ben Ahmed ben Youssef, commander of the Moroccan army, and 400 soldiers from Fez.
 It was a partial failure.
 The battle was ended by an agreement in which the rebel tribes granted the people of Tafilalt free passage back to Marrakesh through the Saharan rebel tribes' territory and promised future aid against the Christians.
 On their return journey, a blizzard struck the force as it crossed the Atlas at Telwet or Elglâoui on the Jbel Ben Deren, destroying nearly three thousand tents, part of the army, and the booty.
-In a fury, Moulay Ismail executed his vizier in order to avenge those who had been traveling with him, even though the vizier had had nothing to do with this catastrophe.
+In a fury, Moulay Ismail executed his vizier to avenge those who had been traveling with him, even though the vizier had had nothing to do with this catastrophe.

 A plague struck around this time that killed several thousand people, mainly in the plain of Rharb and Rif.

 After he had achieved the unification of Morocco, Moulay Ismail decided to end the Christian presence in the country.
-He first launched a campaign to recapture the city of Tangiers, which had been under English control since 1471 - initially Portuguese, the city had passed into English hands after the marriage of Catherine of Braganza to Charles II.
+He first launched a campaign to recapture the city of Tangiers, which had been under English control since 1471 – initially Portuguese, the city had passed into English hands after the marriage of Catherine of Braganza to Charles II.
 The city was strongly fortified and had a large garrison of 4,000 men.
 Moulay Ismail assigned one of his best generals, Ali ben Abdallah Er-Riffi, to besiege Tangier in 1680.
 At Tangiers, the English resisted, but, as a result of the high cost of maintaining the garrison, they decided to abandon the city, demolishing their fortifications and harbor over the winter of 1683.
 The Moroccan army entered the city on 5 February 1684.